vmware/terraform-provider-nsxt/website/docs/r/policy_project.html.markdown

 * `description` - (Optional) Description of the resource.
 * `tag` - (Optional) A list of scope + tag pairs to associate with this resource.
 * `nsx_id` - (Optional) The NSX ID of this resource.
 If set, this ID will be used to create the resource.
-* `_default` - (Optional) The server will populate this field when returing the resource.
-Ignored on PUT and POST.true - the project is a default project.
-Default projects are non-editable, system create ones.
 * `short_id` - (Optional) Defaults to id if id is less than equal to 8 characters or defaults to random generated id if not set.
 * `site_info` - (Optional) Information related to sites applicable for given Project.
 For on-prem deployment, only 1 is allowed.
   * `edge_cluster_paths` - (Optional) The edge cluster on which the networking elements for the Org will be created.